Adii-tii/Habit-Tracker/README.md

 2. Update the `MONGODB_URI` in your backend `.env` file
 3. The application will automatically create the necessary collections

+### !!IMPORTANT
-### Generate your own google gemini api key using google AI studio and replace the existing API key in the code (client\src\components\appComponents\ai\AiSuggestions.jsx).
+Generate your own google gemini api key using google AI studio and replace the existing API key in the code (client\src\components\appComponents\ai\AiSuggestions.jsx).
 The API_KEY defined is for demonstration purpose only.

 ### 5. Start the Application